MRRL Hall of Fame

 By 1975, Bob re-signed with Capitol.
 Seger had now finished putting The Silver Bullet Band together with Drew Abbott on guitar, Robyn Robbins on keyboards, Chris Campbell on bass, Alto Reed on saxophone and flute, and Charlie Martin on drums.

 His new album, “Beautiful Loser”, was the first credited to Bob Seger & The Silver Bullet Band.
 Although it contained rocking songs like the chart hit, “Katmandu” and his cover of Tina Turner’s “Nutbush City Limits”, Seger included many more ballads and mid-tempo songs than on any previous album.
-Seger was a little unsure of this new direction, but then he played his “Beautiful Loser” material for his old friend Glenn Frey.
-Frey, who had been enjoying great success with his new band The Eagles, advised him to go with his new direction and do something diverse.
+Seger was a little unsure of this new direction until he played his “Beautiful Loser” material for his old friend Glenn Frey.
+Frey, who had been enjoying great success with his new band The Eagles, advised him to go with the new direction and do something diverse.
 Bob claimed in an interview that “Beautiful Loser” was a concept album to a degree.
-He felt that most of the songs were about life on the road in a band, and what he felt made someone a winner or loser in life.
+He felt that most of the songs were about life on the road in a band, and also about what he felt made someone a winner or loser in life.

 Bob’s biggest commercial breakthrough, however, was the delayed album, “Night Moves”.
-“Night Moves” established Seger as a ballad singer, and both the title song and the album became his biggest chart hits to date.
-The title song, which was inspired by the film American Graffiti, was named Rolling Stone Magazine’s Best Single of the Year for 1977.
+“Night Moves” established Seger as a ballad singer; and both the title song and the album became his biggest chart hits to date.
+"Night Moves", which was inspired by the film American Graffiti, was named Rolling Stone Magazine’s Best Single of the Year for 1977.

-The album was almost called “Suicide Streets” but the band didn’t like Bob’s song about crime in the streets, so Seger left it off the album.
+The album was almost called “Suicide Streets” but the band didn’t like Bob’s song about urban crime, so Seger left it off the album.
 Besides the Top Ten single “Night Moves”, the album also contained the hits “Mainstreet” and “Rock And Roll Never Forgets”.
 Sadly, the first change in the Silver Bullet Band came at this time when drummer Charlie Martin was left unable to walk after being hit by a car and had to be replaced by David Teegarden.

 With his next two albums, 1978’s “Stranger In Town” and 1980’s “Against The Wind”, Bob Seger firmly established himself as one of the major artists in rock and roll.
 “Stranger In Town”, according to Seger, refers to his being a stranger to all the success, fame, and money he was now enjoying, and the feeling that it was all going to end – that he had just gotten lucky.